intoxstudio/content-aware-sidebars/readme.txt

 Many users already mix Content Aware Sidebars with popular page builder plugins such as Elementor, SiteOrigin Page Builder, Beaver Builder, and Visual Composer.

-= Do I need to know widget logic code? =

-Nope.

-Content Aware Sidebars is praised by users for its unparalleled sidebar and widget visibility options.
-It's the only plugin that allows you to display widget areas on literally any condition without any code.

 = Can I really display sidebars and widget areas on any page? =

 Yep.